azazhe1/infostealer/README.md

 This repository shows how to make an infostealer that steal the Firefox and wifi credentials of a Windows machine and send them to a C2 server.

 ## Firefox credentials
 To steal Firefox credentials, we will decrypt the data of a profile that is stored in the logins.json file.
+This file should be in `C:/Users/{username}/AppData/Roaming/Mozilla/Firefox/Profiles/{profile_folder}`.
-To decrypt them we will use this python script [firefox_decrypt.py](https://github.com/unode/firefox_decrypt/blob/main/firefox_decrypt.py)
+To decrypt them we will use this python script [firefox_decrypt.py](https://github.com/unode/firefox_decrypt/blob/main/firefox_decrypt.py).

 ## Wifi credentials
 To steal the wifi credentials we will just run powershell commands :